 4. Proper Obedience Training

-We already know obedience training is great for mental stimulation, which is absolutely necessary for big dogs living in small apartments.
-However, obedience training is crucial for another reason.
+We already know obedience training is great for mental stimulation, which is absolutely necessary for any big dogs living in small apartments.
+However, obedience training will be crucial for another reason.

 German Shepherds are not quiet dogs.
 As a matter of fact, they will bark if they perceive danger.
-When you’re so close to your neighbors, you can expect sounds coming from all directions at all hours of the day.
+They are guard dogs, after all.
+And when you’re so close to your neighbors, you can expect sounds coming from all directions at all hours of the day.

 An untrained German Shepherd will most likely bark at these sounds, causing problems with those around you.
 For this reason, it’s very important you teach your German Shepherd how to have “manners.”

 If you’re lucky enough to find a dog-friendly apartment for your GSD, there’s a decent chance your apartment neighbors have dogs as well.

 I’ve been in a situation where another dog barks and essentially sets off a barking chain reaction of all the dogs in the complex.
 Plus, my Corgi goes into a barking frenzy.
 Sound familiar?

 The best way of avoiding an apartment complex “bark-off” is through obedience training.
 Keep them in check by teaching them “quiet” is good!
 Remember to always use positive reinforcement with your GSD.
 If you can, try not to yell at them.